codemonk-digital/vue-responsiveness/README.md

   })
 })
 ```

-### How it works:
+---
+## 💡 How It Works
-- uses the native [`window.matchMedia(queryString)`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) and only reacts to changes in the query's `matches` value.
-It's the same API powering CSS media queries.
+- Uses the native browser API [`window.matchMedia(queryString)`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), the same underlying technology that powers CSS media queries
+- It subscribes to `change` events on MediaQueryList instances, reacting only when the matching status of a media query actually changes, not every time the screen size changes
+- Unlike traditional methods that often rely on the `window.resize` event,, `matchMedia` is highly optimized by browsers, offering far better performance
-- listeners are placed on the `MediaQueryList` instances, meaning they are garbage collected as soon as the app is unmounted, without leaving bound events behind on `<body>` or `window` object.
+- all listeners are directly attached to the `MediaQueryList` objects and automatically garbage collected when the application instance is unmounted, ensuring no global pollution or lingering event handlers.
-- no global pollution
-- only one instance per app (much lighter than having one instance per component needing it)
-- in terms of memory and/or CPU consumption, using `window.matchMedia` is a few hundred times lighter than using the _"traditional"_ `resize` event listener method
+- the design ensures only one plugin instance and one set of listeners per Vue application, making it exceptionally light on memory and CPU consumption

+---
-### Got issues?
+## Got issues?
 [Let me know!](https://github.com/codemonk-digital/vue-responsiveness/issues)

+---
 Happy coding!
 :: }<(((*> ::